How to Write a 10 and 20 Page Paper in One Night

 2. Use Specialized Search

-Take advantage of search tools that are designed for scholars.
-For example, a few of these include: Google Scholar and Elsevier.
+Take advantage of search tools designed for scholars.
+Some examples include Google Scholar and Elsevier.

 3. Leverage Tools